 Suspect dead after officer-involved shooting in Marietta

 Aug.
-19—A suspect who fled a traffic stop in a stolen vehicle died after he was shot by a police officer in Marietta Wednesday, according to Marietta Police Officer Chuck McPhilamy.
+19—A suspect who authorities said was driving a stolen car recklessly through Marietta on Wednesday afternoon is dead after he was shot by a Cobb police officer following multiple collisions.

 "At some point after the vehicle was stopped, a Cobb County Police Department officer fired his handgun, striking the suspect," McPhilamy said.
 "We can confirm the suspect died from his wounds."